Reporting a Gas Leak

 Signs of a natural gas leak include:

-- A "rotten egg" odor
+- A sulfur or "rotten egg" odor

 - A blowing or hissing sound